New buildings on station car park

 - The buildings’ design lacks the character and craft appropriate to this gateway to the station from a Conservation Area.

-- The replacement of the temporary light-controlled crossing of Station Rd south of the Tenison Rd junction with a raised table is also not acceptable, for the same reasons as the previous point.
+- The loss of the temporary light-controlled crossing of Station Rd south of the Tenison Rd junction with a raised table is also not acceptable, for the same reasons as the previous point.

 - The design expects people cycling from the southern busway to turn right from Station Rd into the pick-up/drop-off area to reach the cycle park, Devonshire Rd and the Chisholm Trail.
 This is a particularly dangerous manoeuvre that even people who are confident cyclists will balk at.

-- There is an alternative route past the station that is quieter and safer: it runs via Mill Park and behind One Station Square.
-For this to be attractive, the crossing of Station Rd needs to be properly designated as such, ideally combined with a light-controlled pedestrian crossing; and the link between the back of One Station Square and the station car park needs to be improved.
+- There is a safer and quieter alternative cycle route past the station that runs via Mill Park and behind One Station Square.
+For this to be attractive, the crossing of Station Rd needs to be properly designated as such, ideally combined with a light-controlled pedestrian crossing.
+That will require removal of some of the taxi bays.
+The link between the back of One Station Square and the station car park also needs to be improved.
 Smarter Cambridge Transport has proposed creating a bi-directional cycle lane between these points, bypassing the mini roundabout.
-The next point justifies our support for the creation of this segregated cycle link.
 We understand that Brookgate are unwilling to adjust the design of F2 to accommodate it.

 - The junction between the car park access Rd and the cycle/footway from Devonshire Rd could be conflicted at peak times, with cyclists approaching from Devonshire Rd having to wait for a gap in the vehicle traffic to the car park.
 As people walking and cycling constitute a majority of the movements at this location, they should have clear priority.